surniaulula/wpsso/readme.txt

 **A solid social meta tag plugin is the foundation of any good social strategy** &mdash; WordPress Social Sharing Optimization (WPSSO) gives you total control over all the information [social website crawlers](https://developers.facebook.com/docs/sharing/webmasters/crawler) need, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, and many more &mdash; independently of any social sharing buttons you may or may not already use (sharing buttons are not required).

-**WPSSO automatically retrieves and uses information from a wide range or sources**, including All in One SEO Pack, bbPress, BuddyPress, Easy Digital Downloads, HeadSpace2 SEO, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, WooCommerce, Yoast SEO (aka WordPress SEO), WP e-Commerce, Gravatar, Slideshare, Vimeo, Wistia, YouTube, extends the WordPress REST API version 2, and much more.
+**WPSSO automatically retrieves and uses information from a wide range or sources**, including All in One SEO Pack, bbPress, BuddyPress, BuddyPress rtMedia, Easy Digital Downloads, HeadSpace2 SEO, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, WooCommerce, Yoast SEO (aka WordPress SEO), WP e-Commerce, Gravatar, Slideshare, Vimeo, Wistia, YouTube, extends the WordPress REST API version 2, and much more.

 = Available in Multiple Languages =